VUEngine/vuengine.github.io/documentation/tutorial/versus-mode.md

     </span>
 </div>

 Do not forget to reset the paddle's position in both cases.
-And make sure that `handlePropagatedMessage` doesn't return `true` for message `kMessageKeypadHoldDown` in order to allow the message to propagate to other [Actors](/documentation/api/class-actor/), since we want to process it in the `RemotePaddle` class.
+And make sure that `handlePropagatedMessage` doesn't return `true` for message `kMessageKeypadHoldDown` in order to allow the message to propagate to other [Actors](/documentation/api/class-actor/), as we need to process it in the `RemotePaddle` class.

 ## RemotePaddle